javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 Access-Control-Allow-Credentials: true
 ```

 Please note: `Access-Control-Allow-Origin` is prohibited from using a star `*` for requests with credentials.
-Like shown above, the origin must be explicit.
+Like shown above, there must be exactly the origin there.
 That's an additional safety measure, to ensure that the server really knows who it trusts to make such requests.

 ## Summary